Exact Rotating Wave Approximation: Kick Operators for non-Smooth Drives

-over which the effective Hamiltonian is defined [cf.~(Eq.~\ref{condition2.4})]; this is a reasonable assumption whenever the time $t_c=\pi/\omega$ is short compared to the gate duration $t_\gate$.
-Accordingly, we choose $n$ such that $t_d$ lies within the interval (\ref{nthInterval}).
+which is defined by a time offset $t_0\in[0, t_c)$ and an integer $n$.
+This is a reasonable assumption whenever the time $t_c=\pi/\omega$ is short compared to the gate duration $t_\gate$.
+Now consider a generic envelope $H_1(t)$ exhibiting a discontinuity at time $t_d$ in an interval (\ref{nthInterval}).
+We begin our derivation by introducing Hamiltonians $\H^{<}_{\rot}$ and $\H^{>}_{\rot}$ similar to Eq.~(\ref{Hrot0}) with envelopes $H_1(t) = H^<_{1}(t)$ and $H^>_{1}(t)$, respectively, all of which we define below in a way that they are smooth on the \emph{entire} interval (\ref{nthInterval}).
+In the anterior part of the interval (\ref{nthInterval}),